Stage 1: Self-Discovery | Clarity Compass

 The role of time in decisions

-Big decisions should not be made in the moment of first feeling.
-The Clarity Compass builds in a pause.
+Big decisions shouldn't be made in the moment of first feeling.
+The Clarity Compass will help you build in a pause, so use it whenever you face a decision that feels heavy, confusing, or pressured.

 Your Clarity Compass tool